JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lab.md

 ## Part II: A new, parametric type hierarchy

-You may have thought that the extension of Part I is not the most elegant thing you have done in your life.
-If you did - you were right.
-There is a way of using Julia's powerful type system to create a much more general version of our agent simulation.
+The extension of `Sheep` to `⚥Sheep` is a very object-oriented approach.
+With a little bit of rethinking, we can build a much more elegant solution that makes use of Julia's powerful parametric types.

 First, let us note that there are two fundamentally different types of agents in our world: animals and plants.
 All species such as grass, sheep, wolves, etc.  can be categorized as one of those two.
 Second, animals have two different, *immutable* sexes.
 Thus an animal is specified by two things: its *species* and its *sex*.
 With this observation let's try to redesign the type hiearchy using parametric types to reflect this.